sajjadGG/book-python/basics/loop/comprehensions.rst

 More information in :ref:`Assignment Expression`

+Using ``list`` comprehension for filtering with more complex expression:

 .. code-block:: python
-    :caption: Using ``list`` comprehension for filtering with more complex expression

     DATA = [('Sepal length', 'Sepal width', 'Petal length', 'Petal width', 'Species'), (5.8, 2.7, 5.1, 1.9, 'virginica'),